dathere/datapusher-plus/README.md

   Datapusher+ messages are designed to be more verbose and actionable, so the data publisher's user experience is far better and makes it possible to have a resource-first upload workflow.

-* **Extended data-wrangling with qsv**
+* **Extended preprocessing with qsv**

   Apart from bullet-proof data type inferences, qsv is leveraged by Datapusher+ to convert XLS/ODS files;
-  count the number of rows; transcode to UTF-8 if required; validate if a CSV conforms to the [RFC 4180 standard](https://datatracker.ietf.org/doc/html/rfc4180);
+  count the number of rows; transcode to UTF-8 if required; validate if a CSV conforms to the [RFC 4180 standard](https://datatracker.ietf.org/doc/html/rfc4180); sanitize header names so they are always valid Postgres column identifers;
-  optionally create a preview subset and optionally deduplicate rows in this initial version.
+  optionally create a preview subset and optionally deduplicate rows.

-  Future versions of Datapusher+ will further leverage qsv's 70+ commands to do additional data wrangling, preprocessing and validation.
+  Future versions of Datapusher+ will further leverage qsv's 70+ commands to do additional preprocessing, data-wrangling and validation.
 The Roadmap is available [here](https://github.com/dathere/datapusher-plus/issues/5).
   Ideas, suggestions and your feedback are most welcome!

 [^1]: [Why use qsv instead of a "proper" python data analysis library like pandas?](https://github.com/dathere/datapusher-plus/discussions/15)